Geometry of vector bundle extensions and applications to a generalised theta divisor: Introduction

-From Theorem \ref{geomext} we also deduce a generalisation of the geometric Riemann--Roch theorem (Theorem \ref{ggRRt}), relating the number of sections of a vector bundle $E$ of rank $r$ and slope $g-1$ to the codimension of the linear span of a certain variety in projective space.
-This result holds even if $E$ is not semistable.\\ \\ \textbf{Acknowledgements}\\ I thank H.-C.\ von Bothmer, C.\ Erdenberger, K.\ Hulek, A.\ Iliev, T.\ Johnsen, C.\ Pauly, R.\ Piene, K.\ Ranestad and A.\ B.\ Sletsj{\o}e for many enjoyable and valuable discussions.
-I am grateful to the Universities of Hannover and Oslo for financial support and hospitality.
-I acknowledge gratefully the financial support of the Deutsche Forschungsgemeinschaft Schwerpunktprogramm ``Globale Methoden in der Komplexen Geometrie'' and the Norges Forskningsr{\aa}d ``Strategisk Universitetsprogram i Ren Matematikk''.
+Furthermore, from Theorem \ref{liftcrit} we deduce a generalisation of the geometric Riemann--Roch theorem (Theorem \ref{ggRRt}), relating the number of sections of a vector bundle $E$ of rank $r$ and slope $g-1$ to the codimension of the linear span of a certain variety in projective space.
+This result holds even if $E$ is not semistable.